Apply for public defence of your thesis

 - If you are registered on a doctoral programme other than medical science, find an examiner and book an examination of your subject-specific knowledge and skills as outlined in the general study plan for the doctoral subject.
 The examiner should be a docent or professor with knowledge of the subject and no association with the project, your supervisor or yourself.
 He/she may come from your own department, although this is not a requirement.

 A suitable time interval between the meetings of the Dissertation Committee and your desired defence date is about ten weeks.
-If the time is less than seven weeks, the application will not be considered.
 This is to protect you from having to postpone your defence if the process is delayed for some reason.
 A defence application consists of two parts.

 Part 1 includes form no. 9 (in the original), and a number of compulsory and other possibly required annexes.
 See further instructions on the form.